 Customers care about their problems NOT your solution.

-During the “Problem Presentation”, you state the top 3 problems, then shut-up and listen which is key to getting it to work.
-It works because you aren’t asking customers to validate or design a solution which addresses the “Customers don’t know what they want” argument.
+During the “Problem Presentation,” you state the top 3 problems, then shut up and listen, which is key to getting it to work.
+It works because you aren’t asking customers to validate or design a solution that addresses the “Customers don’t know what they want” argument.
 It works because it isn’t a pitch.
-Actually, I take that back.
+I take that back.
 It is a pitch.
 But it’s the customer that’s pitching their problems to you.
 I know I’ve hit the right “problem nerve” based on how passionate a customer gets during an interview.

 I like to structure my “Problem Presentation” like this:

 2. Ask the customer to prioritize problems and identify any higher-priority problems